-- 1. Program requirements - a.
-Be candid and cooperative during onsite reviews and other interactions with the Council. - b.
-Complete a Self Study that honestly describes weaknesses, plans for improvement, and successes in achieving established outcomes. - c.
-Accurately represent accreditation status or any actions taken by the Council regarding the program. - 2.
-Council actions - a.
+- a.
+Take that action necessary, consistent with law, to ensure that COA has access to information necessary to perform its accreditation function, including information in the control of the program's clinical sites.
+The COA's accreditation function includes the ability to observe students participating in clinical procedures, which may result in incidental contact with Protected Health Information. - 1) COA onsite reviewers are bound by the COA's "Confidentiality and Disclosure of Information" policy and therefore do not execute any additional confidentiality agreements, consent forms, or waivers that may be authored by a program's clinical sites. - b.
+Be candid and cooperative during onsite reviews and other interactions with the Council. - c.
+Complete a Self Study that honestly describes weaknesses, plans for improvement, and successes in achieving established outcomes. - d.
+Accurately represent accreditation status or any actions taken by the Council regarding the program.

+- a.
 Recognize that admission of any weakness by a program constitutes the initial step toward self-improvement.
 Allow a program time to improve before a public accreditation decision is made. - b.
-Refrain from ranking and/or recommending any accredited program. - c.
+Refrain from ranking and/or recommending any accredited program.

+- c.
 Maintain the confidentiality of documents, records, and proceedings, including: - 1) The Self Study document. - 2) Correspondence related to the accreditation process for individual programs. - 3) Summary report of onsite review. - 4) Program's response to the summary report and supporting documentation. - 5) Staff analyses. - 6) Deliberations regarding accreditation decisions. - d.
-Restrict confidential information as appropriate to:

-- 1) Program administrators and designated program officials (ref.
+Restrict confidential information as appropriate to: - 1) Program administrators and designated program officials (ref.
 "Council Correspondence and Electronic Communication"). - 2) Council directors.
 Council directors will dispose of all materials and notes regarding confidential information following the rendering of a final decision on accreditation or other matter. - 3) Staff. - 4) Selected consultants. - 5) Assigned onsite reviewers.
 As required by policy, onsite reviewers will be required to indicate the method of destruction of all programmatic Self Study documents, review materials, and notes upon receipt of an accreditation decision letter. - 6) Legal counsel for the COA. - e.
-Disclose the following public information: - 1) Projected dates of a program's onsite review for the purpose of inviting thirdparty comments. - 2) Final accreditation decisions and identification of data in an official list of accredited programs. - 3) Initiated and final adverse accreditation decisions in accordance with the Council's policies on public notice and notification of accreditation decisions. - 4) Removal of adverse accreditation decisions. - 5) Queries regarding a program's accreditation with the current accreditation status or date of onsite review only. - 6) Public information from the annual report's database in a manner that protects the identity of individual programs. - f.
+Disclose the following public information: - 1) Projected dates of a program's onsite review for the purpose of inviting third-party comments. - 2) Final accreditation decisions and identification of data in an official list of accredited programs. - 3) Initiated and final adverse accreditation decisions in accordance with the Council's policies on public notice and notification of accreditation decisions. - 4) Removal of adverse accreditation decisions. - 5) Queries regarding a program's accreditation with the current accreditation status or date of onsite review only. - 6) Public information from the annual report's database in a manner that protects the identity of individual programs. - f.
 Disclose information to the U. S. Department of Education and other appropriate state or regulating agencies, as required by federal law and/or regulation.
-Redact information that would identify individuals or programs that is not essential to USDE review. - g.
+Redact information that would identify individuals or programs that is not essential to USDE review.

+- g.
 Disclose information as may be legally required. - h.
 Take corrective action if a program releases information that misrepresents or distorts any action taken by the Council.